 Coskran Volunteer Award

-These annual awards honor and recognize volunteers throughout the school district who give of themselves to enhance our students’ educational experiences, and/or demonstrate the importance of citizenship to our children.
+These annual awards honor and recognize volunteers throughout the school district who give of themselves to enhance our students’ educational experiences, and/or demonstrate the importance of community service.

-Individuals and groups involved in ISD 191 including parents, community members, students, and staff are all eligible to receive this award.
-Nominations may be submitted by any group or individual affected by the ISD 191 volunteer program.
+Individuals and groups involved in One91 including parents, community members, students, and staff are all eligible to receive this award.
+Nominations may be submitted by any group or individual affected by the District 191 volunteer program.
 Persons may be nominated in more than one category and in more than one year.

 A long-time advocate for volunteerism, John Coskran served 34 years at Catholic Charities and retired as associate director in 1993.
 One of his most impressive accomplishments during his years there was to develop a volunteer services program.
 The program began in the mid-1960’s with fewer than a dozen volunteers and grew to more than 8500 by 1993: